gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 ## Conclusion

-The MDE Dashboard Review revealed that while Microsoft Defender for Endpoint (MDE) was able to detect certain brute-force attempts and network-based indicators tied to known threat infrastructure, much of the mid-stage malicious activity went unnoticed without manual correlation.
-Initial compromise activity on February 17 began with the successful brute-force of `Linux-VulnMgmt-Kobe`, followed by internal SSH-based lateral movement and the deployment of malware like `Gafgyt`, `Multiverze`, and `XorDDoS` across a wide array of Azure-based Linux virtual machines.
+The MDE Dashboard Review revealed that while Microsoft Defender for Endpoint (MDE) was able to detect certain brute-force attempts and network-based indicators tied to known threat infrastructure, certain malicious actions were only identified through manual correlation efforts.
+Initial compromise activity on February 17 began with a successful brute-force attack on `Linux-VulnMgmt-Kobe`, followed by internal SSH-based lateral movement and the deployment of malware associated with the **Diicot**, **Gafgyt**, **Multiverze**, and **XorDDoS** botnets across the affected Linux virtual machines in the Azure environment.

 Throughout the campaign, attackers consistently reused obfuscated scripts (`Update`, `cache`, `History`, `.bisis`) and leveraged cron-based scheduling to maintain persistence.
 Obfuscation techniques such as renaming payloads to mimic legitimate binaries (e.g., `libudev.so.6`) and concealing command execution further reduced the likelihood of detection.
 Exfiltration activity was stealthy, utilizing crafted `curl` requests with browser headers.

-Although the campaign had a wide reach, MDE failed to surface activity on impacted devices and overlooked key behaviors.
-Notably, the device `linuxvmcraig`—which attempted SSH brute-force attacks on over 3,500 targets ([initial-threat-hunt.md](https://github.com/gabriel-espinoza-77/azure-ssh-brute-force-analysis))—did not appear at all in the *Incidents* dashboard.
+Although the campaign had significant reach, MDE failed to detect activity on multiple affected devices, overlooking key malicious behaviors.
+Devices such as `jr-linux-vm-test`, `sakel-lunix-2`, `linuxvmcraig`, and `linux-vulnerability-test-dylan` were not flagged for any of the SSH connection attempts they initiated—despite each generating thousands of outbound attempts.
+Notably, `sakel-lunix-2` alone was responsible for over `180,000` SSH connection attempts, including more than 20 successful logins to external IPs.
+These successful connections, distinct from those documented in the [initial threat hunt](./initial-threat-hunt.md), were not reflected in the Incidents dashboard, representing a critical detection gap.
 These detection blind spots are why a deeper manual investigation was conducted to gain a clearer understanding of the full extent of the intrusion.

 This investigation highlights the critical need for multiple layers of visibility in cloud environments, particularly when facing threat actors such as **Diicot**, who demonstrate reuse of tooling, stealth persistence, and automation across multiple hosts.
 It also highlights critical detection gaps when relying on endpoint telemetry alone, emphasizing the importance of proactive threat hunting and integration of external intelligence.